Ween: Lo-fi period (1990–1993)

 The band released their second full-length album, The Pod, in 1991 on the Shimmy-Disc label.
 It was recorded on a four-track cassette recorder from January to October 1990.
 The album borrows its title from the Solebury Township, Pennsylvania apartment in which it was recorded.
 The duo's use of drum machines, pitch-shifted guitars/vocals and drug-laced humor became a trademark part of their sound.
 The cover of The Pod was a parody of the cover of the 1975 Leonard Cohen album, The Best of Leonard Cohen, but with the head of Chris "Mean Ween" Williams (who played bass on the Pod track "Alone") in place of Cohen's.
 Although the liner notes claim the album was recorded under the influence of scotchgard, Freeman would later say that this was tongue-in-cheek.
 Following the release of The Pod, Ween embarked on their first extensive U.S. tour, as well as a week-long U.K. tour that included a recording with John Peel in the BBC studio.
 The February 1992 U.K. tour would be Ween's first performances with Claude Coleman Jr., and also featured Shimmy-Disc founder Kramer on bass.

 Ween signed with Elektra Records and released their major label debut Pure Guava on November 10, 1992.
 Pure Guava featured their highest charting single, "Push th' Little Daisies" which gained them media and MTV attention, as the video was a highlighted target on MTV's Beavis and Butt-Head.
-The song was also a hit in Australia, reaching #18 on the singles chart.
+The song was also a hit in Australia, reaching number 18 on the singles chart.
 The track "Flies on My Dick" featured lead vocals by Guy Heller, singer of Melchiondo's other band, Moistboyz.
 Heller would occasionally perform the song live with Ween.
 Ween toured the U.S. in support of the album, and the show of December 9 in Chapel Hill, NC would later be released as the CD/DVD package At the Cat's Cradle, 1992 in 2008.
-Also in support of Pure Guava, Ween performed at MTV's Spring Break in Daytona Beach, FL as well as on The Jane Pratt Show.
+Also in support of Pure Guava, Ween performed at MTV Spring Break in Daytona Beach, FL as well as on The Jane Pratt Show.